 We have also reviewed such other documents and made such other investigations as we have deemed appropriate.
-As to various questions of fact material to this opinion, we have relied upon statements, representations and certificates of officers or representatives of the Registrant, public official and others.
+As to various questions of fact material to this opinion, we have relied upon statements, representations and certificates of officers or representatives of the Registrant, public officials and others.
 We have not independently verified the facts so relied on.

-Based upon the foregoing, and subject to the qualifications, limitations and assumptions set forth herein, we are of the opinion that the Common Stock, when issued and paid for in accordance with the terms and conditions of the respective additional investment rights governing such issuance, will be legally issued, fully paid and non-assessable.
+Based upon the foregoing, and subject to the qualifications, limitations and assumptions set forth herein, we are of the opinion that the Warrant Shares, when issued and paid for in accordance with the terms and conditions of the respective warrants governing such issuance, will be legally issued, fully paid and non-assessable.